-Building on our strong track record in research into the control of blood-borne viral and sexually transmissible infections, we have broadened the scope of our work to include neglected tropical diseases, malaria, influenza and other infectious diseases.
+Building on our strong track record in research into the control of blood-borne viral and sexually transmissible infections, we have broadened the scope of our work to include tropical diseases, vaccine preventable diseases, and epidemic response.

-More than 130 million people worldwide are infected with scabies at any time.
-In Fiji, one quarter of the population is infected.
-In a world-first trial of mass drug administration in Fiji we have found that one round of ivermectin reduced the prevalence of scabies by 94 per cent one year after the intervention.
-In 2016 this trial was extended to the Solomon Islands.
+Scabies is an under-recognised cause of morbidity in many developing countries, with more than 130 million people infected worldwide.
+It is strongly associated with impetigo which can lead to systemic infection, leading to septicaemia, kidney and heart disease.
+The Kirby Institute is leading a world-first trial of mass drug administration in Fiji, where researchers found that one round of ivermectin reduced the prevalence of scabies by 94 per cent one year after the intervention.
+This trial has been extended to the Solomon Islands.

 Trachoma is a global health issue, and is a particular problem in the Pacific.
 Australia is the only developed country to have endemic trachoma, with outbreaks occurring in remote and very remote Aboriginal and Torres Strait Islander communities.
 The Kirby Institute coordinates the National Trachoma Surveillance and Reporting Unit which collects vital information to inform targeted interventions and engagement with local communities.

-The Kirby Institute, together with other leading experts in clinical, laboratory and public health research, has recently been awarded a $5 million grant to create the Australian Partnership for Preparedness Research on Infectious Diseases Emergencies (APPRISE).
+The Kirby Institute, together with other leading experts in clinical, laboratory and public health research, is part of APPRISE, the Australian Partnership for Preparedness Research on Infectious Diseases Emergencies.
 We will contribute our expertise in designing and running systems for monitoring epidemics.

 Our other infections research strengths